robNice/OMV-Service-Dashboard/README.md

 > ⚠️ This mode is currently not actively tested and mainly provided for completeness.

-Take a look at the [`example.docker-compose.standalone.yml`](./example.docker-compose.standalone.yml) file for how to set up your docker-compose.yml.

 ### Requirements

 - Node.js (v18+ or v20+ recommended)